sylefeb/Silice/learn-silice/AlgoInOuts.md

   <img width="800" src="figures/bind_b.png">
 </p>

 C) **Using `<::` and `output`.** The use of `<::` introduces a one cycle latency before the change of `cycle` in `main` is reflected in `i` as seen from `alg_inst`.
-The use of `output` introduces another additional one cycle latency before the change to `v` is reflected in `main`.
+The use of `output` introduces another one cycle latency before the change to `v` is reflected in `main`.
 This results in a two cycles delay between the green and yellow waves.
 <p align="center">
   <img width="800" src="figures/bind_c.png">
 </p>

-D) **Using `<::` and `output!`.** Compared to the previous case, we keep on one cycle latency on the input, but the use of `output!` means that changes to `v` are reflected in `main`.
+D) **Using `<::` and `output!`.** Compared to the previous case, we keep one cycle latency on the input, but the use of `output!` means that changes to `v` are reflected immediately in `main`.
 Hence, there is a one cycle shift between the green and orange waves, while the orange and yellow waves are the same.
 <p align="center">
   <img width="800" src="figures/bind_d.png">
 </p>

 At this stage you might be wondering why we don't always use case B, since it produces no delays between the waves.
 Well of course there is a catch -- in fact two of them!
 Case B means, in essence, that the algorithm becomes a piece of circuitry connected between `cycle` and `value` in `main`, *without any flip-flop in the path*.
 Why does this matter?
 Circuits are physical devices and signals take time to propagate and stabilize through gates.
 This is why the frequency of a design is limited.
 Flip-flops mitigate this by enabling to store the values across cycles, resuming propagation on the next cycle.
 So long circuits without any flip-flip in the path lead to a lower design frequency.
-This longest path is referred to as the *critical path* in the design (and it is the worst case the matters).
+This longest path is referred to as the *critical path* in the design (and it is the worst case that matters).
 The critical path is reported after place and route, for instance by *NextPNR*.
 By using case B, we are likely to produce longer circuits.

-So that's the first catch, what is the second?
+So that's the first catch, what is the second one?
 Well, combinational loops!
 As we directly connect `cycle` and `value` in `main`, we now have to be very careful that `cycle` never depends in any way to a change in `value`, otherwise we create a loop in the circuit.
 This quickly becomes impractical -- nevertheless case B is definitely possible and useful in specific cases (but in terms of Silice you might consider using a `circuitry` instead).

 Now, what use are the other cases?
 Case A is the standard setup in Silice, with inputs directly connected and outputs registered on a flip-flop.
 Case D is the opposite with inputs registered on a flip-flop and outputs directly connected.
 Case C is the most conservative, with both inputs and outputs registered on flip-flops.
-Let's have a look at time diagrams for each four cases to understand the implications:
+Let's have a second look at time diagrams for each four cases to understand the implications.
+This time we fix the frequency, and consider how much time the algorithm has to perform its operations:

 **TODO**